-It’s important to know that I haven’t used a drop of alcohol in this recipe (I’m saving it all for Friday night margaritas instead).
+It’s important to know that this recipe is alcohol-free (I’m saving that for Friday night instead).
 We all know store-bought products are full of chemicals, but did you know alcohol is awful for your skin as well?

-I’m sure at some point you have used rubbing alcohol, or those little bottles of alcohol hand sanitizer.
+I’m sure at some point you have used rubbing-alcohol, or those little bottles of hand sanitizer.
 When I use them, my skin always feels so tight as the natural oils and moisture start to dry out.
 Imagine what the alcohol is doing to our scalps, one of the most sensitive stretches of skin on our bodies!

 So get that apron on and whip up some of this amazing stuff.
 You’ll be styling in no time with a safe, nourishing and natural diy hair spray that also smells to die for.

 - 1 Cup Distilled Water

 - 2 drops Lemongrass Essential Oil

 - Shake this vigorously before every use.

 - This recipe should produce about a cup of natural homemade hairspray.
 Use it quickly and keep in the fridge to sustain it a little longer.
 I wouldn’t recommend using it after about 2 weeks.

 - Rosemary and Peppermint essential oils are fairly important for this diy hairspray recipe, so I wouldn’t recommend skipping them.
 Without them you’re essentially spraying sugar water on your hair, and the oils will act as a natural insect repellent.
 I added Neroli and Lemongrass just because I like those smells (substitute these for whatever you like, or don’t add any extra oils at all).